apache/guacamole-manual/src/jdbc-auth.md

 [`guacamole_entity`](jdbc-auth-schema-entities) tables.
 Each user group has a corresponding unique name specified via `guacamole_entity`.

-If deleting a user group, the [corresponding entity](jdbc-auth-schema-entities) should also be deleted.
-As any user group which points to the entity will be deleted automatically when the entity is deleted through cascading deletion, *it is advisable to use the entity as the basis for any delete operation*.
+When deleting a user group, it is important to also delete the [corresponding entity](jdbc-auth-schema-entities).
+Due to cascading deletion, the related user group records will be automatically deleted when the entity is removed. *it is advisable to use the entity as the basis for any delete operation*.

 The `guacamole_user_group` table contains the following columns:

 `user_group_id`
-: The unique integer associated with each user group.
-This value is generated automatically when a new entry is inserted into the `guacamole_user_group` table.
+: A unique integer for each user group, generated automatically upon the creation of a new entry in the `guacamole_user_group` table.

 `entity_id`
-: The value of the `entity_id` column of the `guacamole_entity` entry
-  representing this user group.
+: The corresponding `entity_id` value from the `guacamole_entity` entry for this user group.

 `disabled`
-: Whether membership within this group should be taken into account when determining the permissions granted to a particular user.
-If this column is set to `TRUE` or `1`, membership in this group will have no effect on user permissions, whether those permissions are granted to this group directly or indirectly through the groups that this group is a member of.
+: Determines if membership in the group should affect user permissions.
+If set to `TRUE` or `1`, the group's membership will not impact user permissions, whether granted directly or indirectly through other groups.
-  By default, user groups are not disabled, and permissions granted to a user through the group will be taken into account.
+  By default, user groups are enabled, and the permissions will be considered.

-Membership within a user group is dictated through entries in the `guacamole_user_group_member` table.
-As both users and user groups may be members of groups, each entry associates the containing group with the entity of the member.
+User group membership is defined through the `guacamole_user_group_member` table.
+Since both users and user groups can be members, each entry links the parent group with the member entity.

 The `guacamole_user_group_member` table contains the following columns: